DIAGNijmegen/website-content/website-diag/content/pages/about.md

 matthieu, nikolas

-radiotherapy
+radiotherapy jonas

-In 2015, the group has grown to 8 faculty members, 5 post-docs, 4 scientific programmers, and 28 PhD students.
-DIAG is a very diverse and international group, our 45 researchers originally come from 12 different countries.
+In 2020, the group has grown to 13 faculty members, 6 post-docs, 4 radiologists, 12 software engineers and support personnel, and 33 PhD students.
+DIAG is a diverse and international group, our 68 researchers originate from 15 countries.

 ## grand-challenge
 [DIAGTechnologies](http://www.diagtechnologies.com/) was established in 2012 as a division of DIAG with the purpose of providing an organization that can develop, maintain, and distribute software for analysis of medical images in a quality controlled certified environment.
 As of 2013, DIAGTechnologies is fully compliant with MDD Annex II and ISO 13485.
 The first product released by DIAGTechnologies is ProCAD, an optimized reading environment for multi-parametric prostate MRI studies.
 ProCAD is CE marked for distribution within Europe since May 2013 and TGA marked for distribution in Australia since November 2013.
 In March 2014, the second product of DIAGTechnologies, CAD4TB, was CE marked.